What we do and how we work

 Consumer Advice in Ceredigion is now provided by Citizens Advice Consumer Service.
 However, they will refer complex enquiries or those requiring further action to Ceredigion Trading Standards.

-For useful advice leaflets for consumers, visit the Trading Standards Institute's website or visit our website.
+For useful advice leaflets for consumers, visit our website.

-We always encourage traders to contact us for advice and assistance on how to comply with complex trading law.
-So whether you are an established business that has been operating in Ceredigion for years or simply considering setting up a business, officers from the Trading Standards Section will provide you with advice to help you keep up to date with relevant legislation relating to areas such as legality of products, services, packaging, labelling and advertising (see sections on Legal Metrology, Fair Trading, Consumer Protection & Product Safety, Food & Agriculture Standards).
+Whether you are an established business that has been operating for years, or simply considering setting up a business, you may need advice to keep up to date with relevant legislation relating to areas such as legality of products, services, packaging, labelling and advertising (see sections on Legal Metrology, Fair Trading, Consumer Protection & Product Safety, Food & Agriculture Standards).